Rdm-jony/level2-assignment-1/README.md

 1. What are some differences between interfaces and types in TypeScript?

-*Merging delclaration:-
+* Declaration Merging:
-=>Interface can define multiple identifier
+- Interfaces can have multiple declarations that are merged
 Example:
        interface Animal {
            name: string